 NO……NOT AT ALL……

-The dog needs to “decompress” and take some time getting back to a balanced state of mind.
-This will not be achieved with going from one crazy high activity place to another.
+The dog needs to “decompress” and take some time to get back to a balanced state of mind.
+This will not be achieved by going from one crazy high activity place to another.
 The dog should not be introduced to the couch for endless hours of belly rubs on day one because you feel bad the dog had a rough past.

 That makes YOU feel good.

 This isn’t about you and what you like, this is about what is best for the dog.
 Remember?